On Nontrivial Winning and Losing Parameters of Schmidt Games: Proofs of the statements regarding d-Badly Approximable Numbers

 there exists $N \in \mathbb{N}$ such that

-and since $|A_t|(1-\beta) > 1/B^N$, Bob can play his next interval centered at $m/B^N$ for some $m \in \mathbb{Z}$.
+and since $|A_t|(1-\beta) > 1/d^N$, Bob can play his next interval centered at $m/d^N$ for some $m \in \mathbb{Z}$.
 Furthermore, by Lemma 1.2, Bob can play in such a way that in finitely many moves, $B_{t+s} \subset J_n$.
-By the Equidistribution Theorem, there exists an infinite number of possible $t$ that satisfy inequality \ref{a}.
+By Lemma \ref{equidist}, there exists an infinite number of possible $t$ that satisfy inequality \ref{a}.
 Therefore, Bob can do this an infinite number of times, and Alice loses.

-\end{itemize}
+\end{itemize} \qedsymbol{}